cwerm/npmify/README.md

 ## It's probably best to know...

-This project is in it's infancy right now, so there's a fair share of dust and wonkiness at times.
-There are a lot of great plans for this project, so if it's not a great fit for your needs right now, please file an issue for anything you'd like to see and maybe stick around for the ride 😃
+This project is in it's infancy right now, so there's a fair share of dusts.
+There are a lot of plans for this project, so if it's not a great fit for your needs right now, please file an issue for anything you'd like to see and maybe stick around for the ride 😃

 ## TODO

-- [ ] Better documentation
-- [ ] Remove bloat from binary (via `go build`)
 - [ ] Automatically update `package.json`
 - [ ] Command line arguments
   - [ ] Independent webserver launch